ourdataourhands/docker-pod/README.md

-# docker-pod
+# Our Data Our Hands - Docker Image for x86
-The Docker image for a pod.
+This is the Docker image that can run on an x86 based storage pod, whether a device in the wild or an image on your own computer with lots of storage to contribute.